odmsolutions/odmsolutions.github.io/_posts/2018-12-04-learn-robotics-programming.md

 ## About the book

-In this book Danny shows how to build and program a robot using a Raspberry Pi, and the Python programming language.
-Also used are HTML, CSS and JS along with Linux tools.
+In this book Danny shows how to build and program a robot using a Raspberry Pi 3b+, and the Python programming language.
+Also used are HTML5, CSS and JS along with Linux tools.

 These are used to make autonomous behaviours like Line following, wall avoiding, then visual processing leading to colored object tracking, face tracking, along with ways to manually drive it via a web app on a phone - combining camera views with WiFi.
-The robot is then linked with mycroft for a Voice Assistant so you can ask the robot to do things by talking!
+The Raspberry Pi-powered robot is then linked with mycroft for a Voice Assistant so you can see how to make a robot do things by talking!

+The book serves as a detailed robot building tutorial.
+The book takes you step by step through the trade offs and decisions, planning, making, programming and troubleshooting of a robot.

+The phone aspect also makes this an IOT robot, using internet of things techniques to interact with it and get the robot to do things.

+Making robot electronics is covered, including a basic introduction to soldering, along with sensors for robots and common problems like voltage level shifting.

+Once you are happy with programming autonomous robotics with python, and building a Raspberry Pi Robot Buggy you will be have the tools to plan and make a PiWars entry.